INTERVIEW: ART QUEER HABIBI - PRIDE AND PREJUDICE

 Social media was a huge advantage for me - you really can't imagine how happy I am as an artist that my project found its target.
 I have almost 50K organic followers.
 There was no strategy behind ArtQueerHabibi, I just went with the flow.Seeing its impact encouraged me to continue and grow bigger.
 As an artist, it is really an honor.

 Your work is often inspired by you and your followers’ life experiences.
 How does that work within your creative process?

-If you had one advice to give to the Middle East LGBTQI+ community, which one would it be?
+If you had one advice to give to the Middle Eastern LGBTQI+ community, which one would it be?

-It is always hard giving advice to someone without walking a mile in their shoes, but I want all of you to stay strong and be strong no matter what.
-All the hardship you’re going through right now will shape you as something precious and mature.
-Remember where you are from and don't be ashamed of it - you may be called out as brown, Muslim, Arab, strange, but your history and ethnicity will scream "We are here and we are queer and you won't erase us" in the future of our society.
+I want all of you to stay strong and be strong no matter what.
+All the hardship you’re going through right now will make you precious and mature.
+Remember who you are and where you are from and never be ashamed of it - you may be called out for being of color, Muslim, or simply strange, but just remember "We are here and we are queer and you won't erase us".

 What’s next for Art Queer Habibi?

-Currently I'm working on a book about LGBT people of the MENA-region and their habitat.
-The book will tell a lot of interesting stories and will spread awareness.
-My other project is a fully online platform of equality, where I won't limit myself by publishing only my art, but movies, different art, interviews and much more about LGBT people of MENA-region.
+I'm currently working on a book about the LGBT people of the MENA-region andtheir habitat.
+The book will tell a lot of interesting stories and will hopefully help spread awareness.
+My other project is creating an online platform fully dedicated to advocating equality.
+It will not only be limited to showcasing my art, but other artists’ work from all disciplines, whether movies, art, interviews and informativecontent about the MENA region’s queer community.